aikaterna/aikaterna-cogs/README.md

 cah - Cards Against Humanity.
 A port of CorpBot's module: https://github.com/corpnewt/CorpBot.py

+chatchart - Generates a pie chart to display chat activity over the last 5000 messages.
+Requested by violetnyte.

 imgwelcome - Welcome users to your server with a customized image.

 pug - Warcraft pug checker.
 A port of PugBot's module: https://github.com/reznok/PugBot